What is the Seasonal Worker Programme?

 How long is the duration of employment for seasonal workers?

-Seasonal workers from Kiribati, Nauru and Tuvalu may be employed for a maximum period of 9 consecutive months.
+Prior to 5 November 2018, only seasonal workers from Kiribati, Nauru and Tuvalu could be employed for a maximum period of nine months.

 Types of industries available